 The Consumer Financial Protection Bureau (CFPC) has a list of the major credit reporting agencies, including specialty ones.
-The table below shows the main credit reporting agencies in the United States.
+The table below shows the main credit reporting agencies list in the United States.
 It also indicates which agencies offer a free report (usually once every 12 months) and freeze your report if you request it.

 As for your reports from Experian, Equifax, and TransUnion, you can get a free report every year at AnnualCreditReport.com.

 Most reporting companies have to give you a free report every 12 months if you request it.
 You’re also entitled to get a free report any time if you have been a victim of identity theft and believe you have inaccurate information listed on your credit report.